canibanoglu/tango_with_django_book/chapters/models.rst

 ``$ python manage.py shell``

-which will start an instance of the Python interpreter.
-In this case, Django sets up your path and imports your project's settings for you.
-Doing so will ensure that everything will work correctly.
-When the interpreter is started, enter the following code.
-At the end of each line, hit return or enter on your keyboard to execute the line.
-Read the comments added inline with the code for an explanation of what is going on.
+which will start an instance of the Python interpreter and load in the projects settings.
+You can then interact with the models in the following manner:

 .. code-block:: python